 Even though fermented powder dominates finished products, some fantastic keto-friendly xanthan gum alternatives still exist for baking at home.

 1. Egg Whites

-In first place is the most straightforward xanthan alternative for athletes and low carb enthusiasts.
+In the first place is the most straightforward xanthan alternative for athletes and low-carb enthusiasts.
 Egg white not only binds ingredients but also adds protein to the meal at the same time.

-Furthermore, it helps bread rise when baking, which is not so easy without gluten.
+Furthermore, it helps bread rise when baking, which is difficult without gluten.
 However, too much egg white can also make the result too fluffy.

 In my opinion, egg whites are a healthy and straightforward substitute for xanthan gum, as long as you don’t have an intolerance or a vegan diet.